AzyrRuthless/susfs_ksu_module/README.md

 - Run `ksu_susfs` in root shell for detailed usages.
 - See `$KernelSU_repo/kernel/Kconfig` for supported features after applying the susfs patches.

-## How to Enable Hiding Additional Traces
+## How to Disable Hiding Additional Traces

-To enable hiding traces of Lineage, crDroid, GApps, etc., follow these steps:
+To disable hiding traces of Lineage, crDroid, GApps, etc., follow these steps:

-1. Open the `post-fs-data.sh` script located in the module's directory.
+1. Open the `boot-completed.sh` script located in the module's directory.
-2. Locate the section with the lines that hide LineageOS traces.
-The lines are commented out by default.
+2. Locate the section with the lines that hide LineageOS & GApps traces.
+The lines are uncommented by default.
+3. Comment out the relevant lines by adding a `#` at the beginning of each line.
+4. Save the changes to the `boot-completed.sh` script.
+5. Reboot your device for the changes to take effect.

+## How to Disable Clean Vendor Sepolicy

+To disable clean vendor sepolicy, which is enabled by default in the `service.sh` script, follow these steps:

+1. Open the `service.sh` script located in the module's directory.
+2. Locate the lines that enable clean vendor sepolicy.
+These lines are enabled by default.
-3. Uncomment the relevant lines by removing the `#` at the beginning of each line.
+3. Comment out the relevant lines by adding a `#` at the beginning of each line.
-4. Save the changes to the `post-fs-data.sh` script.
+4. Save the changes to the `service.sh` script.
 5. Reboot your device for the changes to take effect.

 ## Notes